softwaricacybersecurityclub/Markdown/readme.md

 to make a task list of done we use hastrick and big bracket and inside x if its done else empty.
 \* [x] task 1
 \* [ ] task 2

+> # `We can use a markdown to html converter to convert it into html.`